 Ireland may be a small country with a population of only 5 million , but there's no shortage of sporting talent and interest on the Emerald Isle.
 Men, women and children take great pride in their team whether club, county or country and the Irish people have been known to wear it all on their sleeve on match day.
 Here we'll take a look at some of the most popular spectator sports which peak the interests of the Irish people.

-1. Gaelic & Hurling
+1. Gaelic Football & Hurling

-Horseracing has always proved to be a popular sport across Ireland, producing some of the best jockeys in the world such as AP McCoy and Ruby Walsh.
+Horse racing has always proved to be a popular sport across Ireland, producing some of the best jockeys in the world such as AP McCoy and Ruby Walsh.
 The country has a number of race courses across the land with annual events such as those at Leopardstown, Punchestown, and the Galway races.
-Horseracing is unique to the other sports as it is more of as business and a showcase than a pastime.
+Horse racing is unique to the other sports as it is more of as business and a showcase than a pastime.
 Across the country people watch the live races and almost every town will have at least one betting shop to help boost interest in the races.
-Horseracing has something for everyone, even those who just need an excuse to get dressed up - Lady’s Day at the Galway Races draws crowds of men and women dressed to the nines.
-Horseracing is a great backdrop to a leisurely day of drinks and Irish craic.
+Horse racing has something for everyone, even those who just need an excuse to get dressed up - Lady’s Day at the Galway Races draws crowds of men and women dressed to the nines.
+Horse racing is a great backdrop to a leisurely day of drinks and Irish "craic".

 As Irish sport grows it's no wonder sports related tourism is on the rise in the country.
 If you're thinking about visiting Ireland, one of our travel experts can help you plan a custom tour to soak up all that the Irish sporting calendar has to offer.
 Follow the link below to request a quote and we will get back to you with a detailed sample itinerary.